teq-niq/pingfed-automation/README.md

 #### Swagger discussion
 [Swagger Notes](SwaggerNotes.md)- some notes.
 #### Authorization code flow sample
 There are two simple example projects which can be used to verify that the automated pingfed configuration worked.
+The below sample projects are only there for convenience.
+The main repository is about the java wrapper over the pingfederate admin api.
 They are listed here:
 - pingfed-automation\oidc-check\simple-oidc-check and
 - pingfed-automation\oidc-check\springboot.oidc.with.angular